 - If you wake up at night and stay awake for more than about 20 minutes, don’t just lie there, get up and read a book or listen to an audio book.

-- Apparently eating lots of sugary foods and refined carbs during the day can make you more wakeful at night.
+- Eating lots of sugary foods and refined carbs during the day can make you more wakeful at night.